Stryyder/novice-movie-study/README.md

 ### Notes
+- I've experimented with a sort of grading rubric that would predict how I would enjoy each movie and give me a more "predictable" score.
+What I've found is that no matter how good the rubric, some movies just hit harder than others.
+There are too many complex elements to hone in on a rigid, mechanical, unmoving thing like a grading rubric.
+For that reason, that experiment was a success and I've deleted the rubric.
 - As this is not an active priority, I have not yet implemented a way to update this JSON in any sort of automated way.
 My current setup uses PHP/SQL on an Apache-ish home server which I'm manually exporting to JSON